jrottersman/hugocms/site/content/post/six-things-i-learned-from-kubernetes-patterns-reusable-elements-for-designing-cloud-native-applications.md

   The first thing that was really reinforced from reading this was about probes.
 There are a couple of different kinds of probes in Kubernetes.
 The main ones are liveness probes that issue some sort of TCP or HTTP request and are useful for services.
 They are also used to detect deadlocks.
 The other kind of probe is a readiness probe this is for things that are not HTTP services and instead, they issue some sort of command, for example, an echo.
 Both probes exist to make sure that a pod has started properly and one of them should be included in your deployments.

 ##### The difference between daemon sets and deployments and when you should use each.

- Daemon sets are similar in many ways to a daemon on a Unix system.
-So they are supposed to be operational or infrastructure-related processes.
-They also guarantee one pod per node or a subset of nodes.
+ Daemon sets are similar to a daemon on a Unix system.
+They are supposed to be for operational or infrastructure-related processes.
+They  guarantee that one pod will run per node or a given subset of nodes.
 Deployments are for more standard services and applications.
-Most things that you deploy should use deployments but obviously if you are deploying something like Prometheus Daemonsets are a useful tool.
+Most things that you deploy should use deployments but if you are deploying something like Prometheus Daemon sets are a useful tool.

 ##### Controllers and Operators